 Section 1.
 An employee shall be paid time and one-half the employee's regular rate for authorized work in excess of forty (40) hours in a workweek, and for emergency schedule changes in accordance with Article 6, Section 5, provided that there shall be no pyramiding of such overtime.
-Overtime shall be calculated to the nearest quarter hour.
-Paid time off (excluding holidays) shall not count toward hours worked for purposes of overtime eligibility.
+Overtime shall be calculated to the nearest minute.
+Paid time off (excluding holidays) including but not limited to City closure, shall not count toward hours worked for purposes of overtime eligibility.
 This provision does not apply to classifications that are FLSA exempt.